mnot/I-D/http-encryption-encoding/draft.md

 These uses are not met by the use of TLS {{RFC5246}}, since it only encrypts the channel between the client and server.

-This document specifies an "encryption" content-coding ({RFC7231}}) for HTTP to serve these use cases.
+This document specifies a content-coding ({RFC7231}}) for HTTP to serve these and other use cases.

-The most common uses for such an encoding would be in the successful response to a GET request, or in a PUT request.

-Using this content coding in a PATCH or POST request is less likely to be useful, since the server needs to process the request body to perform the method.
-Likewise, using this content-coding in an unsuccessful response to a GET request is likely to be counterproductive.

 ## Notational Conventions